 The Ministry of Health can provide equipment and modifications to your home or vehicle to help with everyday activities.
-You will need a referral from a doctor, the DHB or NASC service for equipment and modifications services (EMS).
-If you live in Auckland or Northland; contact Accessable on call free 0508 001 002.
-For the rest of New Zealand, contact Enable New Zealand call Free 0800 171 995.
+You can contact them direct (see below) or get a referral from a doctor, the DHB or NASC service for Equipment and Modifications Services (EMS).

 The DHB Occupational Therapist will also be able to assist you with equipment and referrals to other services.

-You can get 24 meters of fencing through Equipment and Modification services (to be eligible you need to have a community services card).
-TalkLink operates throughout New Zealand and provides access to assistive technology services from an early age.
+You can get 24 meters of fencing through Equipment and Modification Services (to be eligible you need to have a Community Services Card).

 What about toileting, sleeping and eating?

-Toileting Your doctor, Pediatrician or Occupational Therapist can provide you with a referral to the District Health Board continence clinic.
+Your doctor, paediatrician or occupational therapist can provide you with a referral to the District Health Board Continence Clinic.
 You can get free nappies from age 4 years and a half years.

 Continence NZ has lots of information on their website for children and you can also get a ‘toilet card’ – that states the holder has a medical condition and needs to use the toilet quickly.
 They also provide a free phone HELPLINE 0800 650 659.

-get an appointment before your child turns 4 and a half so you have access to fee nappies
+Get an appointment before your child turns 4 and a half so you have access to free nappies.

-there are visual toileting aids (ie. dvds, u-tube clips) that show toileting tips and cues
+There are visual toileting aids (ie, dvds, You-tube clips) that show toileting tips and cues.

-make sure you are claiming the maximum Child Disability Allowance to help pay for some of the costs involved with toilet training (ie. extra washing/power)
+Make sure you are claiming the maximum Child Disability Allowance to help

-Sleeping If getting your child to sleep is a challenge, the DHB Occupational Therapist can provide you with advice on sleeping.
-You may also want to discuss this with your pediatrician or with other parents who have experienced similar issues.
+If getting your child to sleep is a challenge, the DHB Occupational Therapist can provide you with advice on sleeping.
+You may also want to discuss this with your paediatrician or with other parents who have experienced similar issues.

 How can I build my child’s confidence?